Our Charges

 LEGAL EXPENSES INSURANCE

-You may have an insurance policy under which your insurer may be liable to cover your legal costs in this matter, provided that they are satisfied that your claim has at least a 51% chance of success.
+You may have an insurance policy under which your insurer may be liable to cover your legal costs in this matter, provided that they are satisfied that your claim has at least a 51% chance of success or meets other criteria imposed by them.
 We therefore recommend that you check your insurance policies.
 We will discuss this with you at your initial appointment.
 The cover may provide that you should instruct the insurer’s panel solicitor.
 However, you are in fact entitled to instruct a solicitor of your choice from the date an ACAS Conciliation Certificate is issued.
 We will guide you through this process.
+This form of insurance is known as legal expenses insurance cover and is often provided within your home insurance policy.
+This will usually provide a limit of cover between £25,000 and £50,000 for legal fees in employment disputes.